 Description The Sealing the Hills project will involve sealing 109 kms of unsealed roads in the Dandenong Ranges and surrounds over 8 years and is being delivered as a series of individual projects on 164 prioritised roads.
 Update The first roads within this project have been constructed which were Princess Avenue and Crichton Road (Emerald).
 Works have also commenced on Armstrong Road (Beaconsfield), Station Road, Anzac Street and Heroes Road (Gembrook), as well as Beenak East Road (Gembrook).
 A contract has also been awarded for works to commence shortly on Innes Rd (Gembrook).
-A contract has also been awarded for works to commence shortly on miles ha (demotook).
-Start 2021 End 2029 Cost \$176 million, 85% of which is funded by \$150 million in Australian Government funding and the remaining 15% co- funded by Council and landowners via a special charge scheme.
+Start 2021 End 2029 Cost \$176 million, 85% of which is funded by \$150 million in Australian Government funding and the remaining 15% cofunded by Council and landowners via a special charge scheme.